Autograph book: Evolution

 The popularity of autograph books was generally confined to Dutch and Germanic cultures, and they appeared only sporadically in other countries.
 They began to fall out of favor in the academic community by the late 17th century, but rebounded a century later as they came into use among fraternity students and members of the burgeoning middle class.
 This new wave of autograph curators included women as well as men.

 German immigrants transported the tradition to American culture in the late 18th century, where their popularity peaked around the time of the Civil War.
 Thereafter the use of autograph books declined sharply in both cultures as they were replaced by school yearbooks, though they remained a lingering fad among young women for some time.
 Autograph books in their classic form eventually disappeared from the landscape of American culture, but their usage endures among German schoolgirls, who know them as poesiealben.
 In Scandinavia, children called them minnebøker.

 In the twentieth century, the average age of owners of autograph books dropped from mostly young adults to young teenagers and, by the second half of the century, to seven- and eight-year-olds.
 The poems and texts written in these books have been characterised as half literary and as folk literature.
 In an analysis of Norwegian children's albums during the Nazi occupation of WW2, Agnete Nesse demonstrates how the poems and illustrations the children wrote and drew in each other's autograph albums often expressed resistance to the occupation, for instance by using the colours of the Norwegian flag in their drawings or writing poems about Norwegian nature.

+In June 1942, Anne Frank was gifted an autograph book and repurposed it as a personal journal that was posthumously published.